-If you are graduating this semester, you should complete the Application for Degree and Graduation Checklist within the first two weeks of the new semester and submit both to the Graduate School.
+If you are graduating this semester, you should complete the Application for Degree by following these directions on ULINK within the first two weeks of the new semester.
 Specific deadlines will vary from semester to semester, so consult with the Academic Calendar and the Graduate Coordinator.

 Thesis students will complete and defend the thesis, submit the thesis to the Graduate School for approval, and have the thesis printed upon approval.
-With the thesis track, you will need to take 6-9 hours of thesis credit (Grad Assistants must take 9 hours, non-GAs take 6 hours) and no additional coursework.
+On the thesis track, students must take 6-9 hours of thesis credit (Graduate Assistants [GAs] must take 9 hours, non-GAs take 6 hours) and no additional coursework.

 Comprehensive exam students will complete and defend their comprehensive exam.
-Students on the comprehensive exam track will take 9 hours of coursework in addition to completing and defending the comprehensive exam.
+Students on the comprehensive exam track must take 9 hours of coursework in addition to completing and defending the comprehensive exam.